 * Corporate Discounts available

-Please contact us for pricing for non-Brisbane based sessions, sessions delivered onsite at your organisation or sessions that include completion of assessments during the training session.
+Please contact us for pricing for sessions delivered onsite at your organisation (in the Brisbane area) and for non-Brisbane based sessions.

 Other courses that can be relevant for trainees who need to do Chain of Responsibility training can include the Construction Safety Induction Course also known as the “White Card”, the “Basic Fatigue Management” Course, also known as BFM and the Loading-Unloading Course.